Expanding Individual Potential Through Innovative Instruction

 In 2013, in partnership with Arkansas Rehabilitation Services and the University of Arkansas for Medical Sciences, ACCESS launched the UAMS Project SEARCH® program, a yearlong, on-the-job internship program for adults ages 18-35 with developmental disabilities.
 The program provides interns with vocational training and follow-along services for sustained, competitive employment.
 Project Search has been recognized nationally with a 90% job placement outcome.
 We have placed young people in competitive jobs, making a living wage with great companies.

-ACCESS employs more than 200 staff members and serves about 200 students and outpatient clients weekly.
+ACCESS employs more than 200 staff members and serves more than 250 students and outpatient clients weekly.
 Future plans include a retail and residential community for adults with and without disabilities.